Fortresses on Sand: The History of Florida – 6 episodes

 Why don’t US citizens directly elect their President?
 Or have a more proportional Senate?

-Could all of British history have turned out differently if the winds on the English channel had shifted direction on just one day in 1066?
+Could all of British history have turned out differently if the winds on the English channel had shifted direction on just one particular day in 1066?